Questions? Email Us Cart empty

 Large J-Stakes (30t) – 300 mm long

 Large J-Stakes are great for supporting higher loads or in loose ground.
 In sand, the pegs can be buried completely for maximum resitance.
-Sold in packs of four or twelve with USA made stainless split rings.
+Sold in packs of four with USA made stainless split rings.

 Simulated field testing confirms that considerable force is required to completely dislodge a tent peg from reasonable holding ground with a steady direct pull on the tent guy line.